amberz-wz82/iGEM-Wiki-Project4/README.md

-# 2020iGemWebsite
+# 2020iGemWebsite for Project 4

-This is a redesign of the Cornell iGEM project team website.
+This project is only for iGEM wiki assignment usage as a redesign of the Cornell iGEM project team website.